-The strategy is guided by the NZDF public affairs principles of truthfulness, transparency, alignment, action, responsiveness and security.
-This document details the definitions of those principles, with an emphasis on transparency.
+The strategy is underpinned by the NZDF public affairs principles of truthfulness, transparency, alignment, action, responsiveness and security.
+This document details the definitions of those principles.

 Implementation of this strategy requires supporting plans, policy and doctrine.
 This includes plans for channels, media interaction, engagement, public affairs campaigns, education, and monitoring and evaluation.